In some cases, we earn commissions from affiliate links in our posts.

 Peacock is becoming an increasingly popular streaming service in the US, and while you'll find that most of the content is American, they do have a steadily increasing number of British shows and American shows with British stars.
 Below, we've gathered up the shows likely to be of interest to British TV fans (including a handful of shows from the English-speaking Commonwealth).
 Titles added since the last update are underlined.

-Please keep in mind that this list is current as of late February 2022.
+Please keep in mind that this list is current as of July 2022.
 We do our best to update these types of posts when possible, but depending on when you arrive, there could be a couple that have been removed or added to the service.

 Want to view lists like this for 20+ different US-based streaming services?
 Check out our quarterly British TV Streaming Guide HERE.